designeng/pipedrive-api/README.md

 + `requireConfig` and `requireEnter` just two parts of `main` file and assembled together with grunt task during the development process. `requireEnter` is logic enter point for our one-page application.

 + Marionette.TemplateCache.prototype.compileTemplate was overridden because Handlebars template engine is used.

 + Provided implementation for `Marionette.Behaviors.behaviorsLookup` to point Marionette where we stored shared Behaviors.

 + [TemplateHelpers](http://marionettejs.com/docs/v2.4.2/marionette.view.html#viewtemplatehelpers) used for calculating and rendering fields not presented by item view model.

-+ Templates with `.html` extention loaded by [requirejs-hbs](https://github.com/epeli/requirejs-hbs) plugin.
-It depends on [require-text](https://github.com/requirejs/text) plugin.
-Path to `handlebars-compiler` defined in requirejs config.
++ Templates with `.html` extention loaded by [requirejs-hbs](https://github.com/designeng/requirejs-hbs) plugin.
+It depends on [require-text](https://github.com/requirejs/text) plugin, and just a slightly modified fork of original `https://github.com/epeli/requirejs-hbs`.

-+The essence of profile application provided in 'client/coffee/application/spec' file.
-It's the wire.js specification.
-(Profiles application core)
++ Application core is provided by 'client/coffee/application/core' wire.js specification file.

 ###Browsers compatibility
 Tested in Chrome (v42), Safari (v7.0), Firefox (v37).